 Scalamandré completed its second commissioned project for the Metropolitan Opera House.
 Inspired by the architectural designs flanking the stage itself, Scalamandré made a bold silk and linen brocatelle for the curtains and a hand-woven bullion fringe for the curtain panels.
 At the time, these pieces were the largest of their kind to be produced at Scalamandré.
-“Tableau” is the source pattern for this project, and is still offered today.
+“Tableau” was the source pattern for this project.

 A circa 1750 English design found at George Mason's mid-18th century Georgian residence, was the inspiration for the “Hunt Damask.”
 This reproduction fabric was installed as draperies and wall upholstery in the master bedroom.

 Lelièvre was founded in 1914, and entered the STARK line in 1996.
 This French family-owned textile house became globally recognized for its high-end upholstery fabrics and focus on contemporary design and bespoke pieces.
 Lelièvre collections feature bold color and innovative looks for both residential and contract projects, from classical to contemporary aesthetics, including collaborations with the fashion world.
 Lelièvre is available exclusively in the US through The House of Scalamandré.